 Do the researchers have to be J-PAL affiliates?

-In order to apply for funding in Phase II, the proposed research team must include at least one J-PAL affiliate or invited researcher.
+In order to apply for implementation funding through our RFP, the proposed research team must include at least one J-PAL affiliate or invited researcher.
 As part of the assistance offered through this initiative, J-PAL North America will help connect selected jurisdictions with academic researchers in J-PAL’s network.

 Who are the researchers participating in this initiative?